 Red Diesel Fuel Explained – An Easy Guide

 Whether you have or haven’t heard of red diesel before, our guess is that you will always have questions regarding its usage, purpose or legality.
-Red Diesel (the marking of rebated gas oil) has been around since 1961 – and although not much has changed regarding the laws, some things have changed in that time.
-As a user, we must remain up to date so that we can remain on the right side of the law.
+Red diesel (the marking of rebated gas oil) has been around since 1961 – specifically intended for off-road use.
+The rules and regulations surrounding its use are changing, so it’s imperative that you keep up to date so that you remain on the right side of the law.

 As a UK leading supplier of red diesel, we are frequently asked questions from our commercial and industrial customers regarding its usage.
 This page provides a detailed insight without boggling your head with too much jargon!

-Before we begin talking about red diesel, it is important to point out that this is a specialist diesel fuel which can only be used under certain circumstances within certain industries.
-This guide to red diesel is designed to educate and enlighten, however for individual requirements and laws surrounding your usage please refer to a specialist red diesel supplier or check with HMRC for further information on red diesel.
+Before we begin talking about red diesel, it’s important to point out that this is a specialist diesel fuel which can only be used under certain circumstances within certain industries.
+This guide to red diesel is designed to educate and enlighten, however for individual requirements and laws surrounding your usage, please refer to a specialist red diesel supplier or check with HMRC for further information on red diesel.

 What is red diesel?